 Available CPU The number of processing units that are allocated to all managed servers belonging to the HMC instance, that are currently available for use.

-Available Memory The amount of memory in GB that is allocated to all managed servers belonging to the
+Available Memory The amount of memory in GB that is allocated to all managed servers belonging to the the HMC instance, that is currently available for use.

 HMC instance, that is currently available for use.